Jia Sheng by Li Shang-yin

 Interpretation:

-This is a historical poem.
-The poet takes the historical fact that Emperor Wen and Jia Yi had a heart-to-heart talk in the middle of the night to let out a long sigh on behalf of all the aspiring and talented intellectuals in the world who could not do their best for the gods and goddesses of the earth and the gods of the earth.
+This is a historical poem in which the poet gives a long sigh on behalf of all the aspiring and talented intellectuals in the world who are unable to do their best for the gods and goddesses of life.

-From the third sentence onwards, but the brush is steeply down, listening to the original is not for the country for the people, but to ask the ghosts and gods of the original!
-A talented man’s eloquence is not used in the gods and goddesses, not for the country to plan for the people’s welfare, but to answer some boring and unnecessary questions, is really sad, pitiful, lamentable.
-The emperor’s concern is not for the people but for the gods; the emperor’s quest for wisdom is only to satisfy his own pastime.
+From the third sentence onwards, the writing style but a steep turn straight down, listening intently, it turned out not for the country for the people, but to ask about the ghosts and gods!
+A talented man's eloquence is not used in the gods and god, not for the country to plan, for the benefit of the people, but to answer some boring and unnecessary questions, is really sad, pitiful, lamentable.
+The emperor's concern is not for the people but for the gods; the emperor's quest for wisdom is only to satisfy his own pastime.

-The emperor in the poem is not confined to Emperor Han Wendi; the Jia Yi in the poem is even shaking with the poet’s own shadow.
-“While satirising the master of the time, the poem also contains the poet’s own deep feelings of unfulfilled talent”.
-The whole poem has ups and downs.
-The poet’s sarcasm is very sharp, but it is implicit but not explicit.
+The emperor in the poem is not limited to Emperor Han Wendi, and Jia Yi in the poem is even shaking the shadow of the poet himself.
+The whole poem is full of ups and downs.
+The poet's satire is very sharp, but implicit but not explicit.

 Poem translator: